Troy Tulowitzki: 2012–2015

 On April 1, 2012, during a spring training game against the Cleveland Indians, Tulowitzki was hit by a pitch on the arm by former teammate Ubaldo Jiménez.
 Both Tulowitzki and Jiménez came close to each other while the benches cleared.
 Jiménez received a five-game suspension and an undisclosed fine.

-As the season progressed, Tulowitzki required surgery on his left groin, which ended his season.
-The injury happened on May 30, during a doubleheader with the Houston Astros.
-He was limited to 47 games, in which he batted .287 with eight home runs and 27 RBIs.
+As the season progressed, Tulowitzki injured his left groin on May 30, during a game against the Houston Astros.
+After going on the disabled list, he aggravated the injury while on a rehab assignment with the Colorado Springs Sky Sox, and underwent surgery to remove scar tissue in the middle of June.
+He hoped to return for the end of the season, playing a few games for the Rockies' Double-A affiliate the Tulsa Drillers, but ultimately did not return to the major league side that year.
+For the season, was limited to 47 games, in which he batted .287 with eight home runs and 27 RBIs.

 On June 13, 2013, Tulowitzki suffered a fractured right rib in a 5–4 loss to the Nationals.
 He was placed on the 15-day disabled list and missed 25 games.
 Despite the injury, Tulowitzki was selected for the 2013 Major League Baseball All-Star Game.
 Teammates Carlos González and Michael Cuddyer were also selected, and all three players were in the starting lineup for the National League.
 Tulowitzki hit .312 in 126 games in 2013, with 25 home runs and 82 RBIs.

 Tulowitzki started 2014 by batting .364 in April with seven home runs, nine doubles, and 22 RBIs.
 His hot start earned him the NL Player of the Month honors for April.
 On May 3, Tulowitzki singled for his 1,000th career hit in a game against the New York Mets.
 He injured his left hip during a July 19 game, and underwent labral repair surgery on August 15, which ended his season.
 Tulowitzki finished the campaign with a .340 batting average in 91 games played.
 Despite his injury-shortened season, he hit 21 home runs with 58 RBI.

 Tulowitzki made his fifth All-Star team in 2015 as a replacement for the injured Dee Gordon.
 He batted .300 with 12 home runs and 53 RBIs in 87 games with the Rockies before being traded.